Junks5020/deepe-docs/docs/developer/install.md

 >
 > DeepExtension offers different setup options based on your platform’s capabilities:
 >
-> - On **Linux (CUDA)** systems, model training can be run **inside Docker** because Docker supports full GPU acceleration through **NVIDIA’s native CUDA integration**.
+> - On **CUDA（Linux or Windows via WSL)** systems, model training can be run **inside Docker** because Docker supports full GPU acceleration through **NVIDIA’s native CUDA integration**.
 This allows you to containerize the training process and benefit from isolation, reproducibility, and simplified deployment.
 >
 > - On **macOS (M1–M4)** systems, GPU acceleration is provided via **Metal Performance Shaders (MPS)**.
 However, Docker does **not support GPU passthrough** on macOS.
 As a result, training must run **outside of Docker**, directly on the host.
 >   To ensure that training services behave like a Docker-managed process (with auto-restart, background execution, and logging), we use **PM2**, a process manager for Node.js.